Skip to main content

 Select the paint

 Oftentimes, people avoid DIY painting projects because they’re scared to make color decisions.
 Don’t be.
 Virtually any store that sells paint will have paint cards in every color of the rainbow.
-Plus, stores that offer paint supplies have either ready-mixed paint colors in sample sizes or will mix custom colors in small cans so you can see the colors on the surface you’re painting.
+Plus, stores offer either ready-mixed paint colors in sample sizes or will mix custom colors in small cans so you can see the colors on the surface you’re painting.
 This is more important than you think, because the color will look different at different times of the day.
 What looks like a creamy tan in the morning might appear yellow in afternoon light.
 Invest the time and a little money in this step to ensure you’re getting the right hue.
 Purchase water-based paint also known as latex for easy clean-up.

 Assemble the materials

 You’ll also need a tool for prying the lids off paint cans, wooden stirrers (grab these when you are purchasing the paint), a rag for drips, and a mallet for reattaching the lids at the end of a work session.
 If you’re using a paint roller, invest in a metal roller tray and disposable plastic inserts.
 A stepstool is often handy, and so are knee pads or a knee cushion.
-When in times at work like this especially in difficult angles or areas, you may need a cushion like knee pads or knee cushion to avoid any joint pain, you can Get More Info through online sites if wish to have one.

 Brushes!